South West Doctoral Training Partnership (ESRC)Find a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The SWDTC in itself is representative of the three institutions' commitment to collaborative working models, and the centre will be developing its own collaborative working practice with external partners as a core part of our strategy.
+The SWDTP is representative of the three institutions' commitment to collaborative working models, and the centre will be developing its own collaborative working practice with external partners as a core part of our strategy.

 Collaboration from the research perspective can mean working with a wide variety of organisations and individuals from private, public and civic sectors.
-Forms of collaboration may vary from an entirely co-organised and co-produced project, to a workshop, design of specific data-gathering exercise, participation in a policy review, conference or internship.
+Forms of collaboration may vary from an entirely co-organised and co-produced project to a workshop, the design of a specific data-gathering exercise, participation in a policy review, a conference or an internship.

 For information about potential PhD supervisors in Bristol, please see individual programme (pathway) entries.

 Professor Sally Barnes, (Graduate Education Director and Director of the SWDTP)